cairo-book/cairo-book/src/ch09-01-how-to-write-tests.md

 `cairo-test` compiled and ran the test.
 We see the line `running 1 tests`.
 The next line shows the name of the generated test function, called `it_works`, and that the result of running that test is `ok`.
 The overall summary `test result: ok.` means that all the tests passed, and the portion that reads `1 passed; 0 failed` totals the number of tests that passed or failed.

 It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in the [Ignoring Some Tests Unless Specifically Requested](#ignoring-some-tests-unless-specifically-requested) section later in this chapter.
 Because we haven’t done that here, the summary shows `0 ignored`.
+We can also pass an argument to the `cairo-test` command to run only a test whose name matches a string; this is called filtering and we’ll cover that in the [Running Single Tests](#running-single-tests) section.
+We also haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.

 Let’s start to customize the test to our own needs.
 First change the name of the `it_works` function to a different name, such as `exploration`, like so: